-Tanvir Mokammel’s quietly damning story of the effects of a fake holy man’s religious intolerance on a backwoods Bengali village is a triumph of austerity, cosmic humor and surprisingly sharp social criticism.
-This Islamic “Elmer Gantry” should flourish on the fest rounds and, with proper handling, transplant well to an urban arthouse setting.
+Given the political climate in Bangladesh nowadays, Tanvir Mokammel’s quietly damning story of the effects of a fake holy man’s religious intolerance on a backwoods Bengali village probably couldn’t have been made if it wasn’t based on a famous 1948 novel.
+A magnificent storyteller, writer-director Mokammel builds his tale with consummate skill, his seemingly leisurely pace a marvel of economy, his largely silent exposition managing both crystal clarity and subtle irony.
+A triumph of austerity, cosmic humor and surprisingly sharp social criticism, this Islamic “Elmer Gantry” should flourish on the fest rounds and, with critical nurturing and proper handling, transplant well to an urban arthouse setting.

 One day a stranger shows up and starts praying in the fields as peasants gather, wondering who he is.
 He comes upon an abandoned grave and exclaims in horror over the sinful neglect of the resting place of a famous holy man whom no one, including the village headman, ever heard of.

 Soon a shrine is erected around the grave and villagers leave money and livestock.
 Over the years, the shrine becomes the lodestone of civic life and the stranger, Majid (Raisul Islam Asad), the arbiter of the villagers’ morality.
 When he’s not chasing beggars, condemning traditional “pagan” practices, chastising his wives, dispensing summary justice with the menfolk or teaching by rote in his Islamic school while deep-sixing plans for a secular one, Majid wiles away the hours smoking his hookah or having his legs massaged by his first wife amid her endless round of chores.